AM (Arctic Monkeys album): Singles

-Reception
+Reception and legacy

 Critical reception

 AM has received critical acclaim.
 At Metacritic, which assigns a normalised rating out of 100 to reviews from mainstream critics, the album received an average score of 81, based on 36 reviews.

 Simon Harper of Clash magazine states: "Welding inspiration from hip-hop greats with rock's titans, AM is built upon portentous beats that are dark and intimidating, yet wickedly thrilling."
 Ray Rahman of Entertainment Weekly gave it an 'A−', and opined that "AM mixes Velvet Underground melodies, Black Sabbath riffs, and playful grooves, and has fun doing it."
 Time Out said of the album: "One of Britain's greatest bands just got greater in an unexpected but hugely welcome way.
 Single men, I urge you: put down FHM and pick up AM."
 In their 10/10 review, NME wrote that AM is "absolutely and unarguably the greatest record of their career."
 In his 8/10 review, J.C.
 Maçek III of PopMatters praised Turner for being "at his most poetic to date", and called the album "a wonderfully cohesive and diverse album that fits together incredibly well."
 Tim Jonze of The Guardian noted that the album "manages to connect those different directions – the muscular riffs of Humbug and the wistful pop of Suck It and See – with the bristling energy and sense of fun that propelled their initial recordings."
 Stephen Thomas Erlewine from AllMusic agreed, stating, "Neatly splitting the difference between the band's two personalities -- the devotees of barbed British pop and disciples of curdled heavy rock -- AM consolidates Arctic Monkeys strengths, a tricky task in and of itself, but the band pushes further, incorporating unapologetic glam stomps, fuzzy guitars, and a decidedly strong rhythmic undercurrent."
 Pitchforks Ryan Dombal called AM "paranoid and haunted."
 In his review of the album, Matt Mason of Q gave it 4 out of 5 stars and wrote:

 Not afraid to explore but never radical for the sake of it, the Arctic Monkeys have delivered another triumph.
 Some of their iridescent energy has been tempered by age, but it's been replaced by the craft and confidence that made their [2013's] Glastonbury set so compelling.
 Not for the first time, they sound like the best band in Britain.In retrospect, NME classified AMs songs as "the tales of wasted phone calls, drunken lunges and late-night confessions."
 By the end of the decade, according to NME, the album "became the soundtrack for countless nights out, hook-ups and comedowns in every town and city of this country".